-Life insurance can be an important tool to protect your income and savings, but did you know you can also use it to fund your legacy goals?
-Whether you want to provide an inheritance for loved ones or gifts to charity, permanent insurance could offer you flexibility and certainty that you'll reach your goals.
+Life insurance can be an important tool to help provide for your family's income and expenses should an unexpected death occur, but did you know you can also use it to fund your legacy goals?
+Whether you want to provide an inheritance for loved ones or gifts to charity, permanent insurance could offer you flexibility and certainty that you'll reach your legacy goals.

 The amount and type of permanent insurance you choose will depend on your goals and situation.